Oregon coast elopement photo.

 Whether you’re from the Pacific Northwest or you’re planning on traveling here for your elopement, you’ll find that there’s a location just for your vision.

-Depending on where you’re traveling from, the best bet is to fly into PDX and rent a car.
+If you’re traveling by air, the best bet is to fly into PDX and rent a car.
 Public transportation to the coast is sparse, especially if you’re planning on visiting multiple locations.
 If you’re traveling during the summer, make sure to book all of your lodging ahead of time.
 The coast is extremely popular for folks who want to escape the heat during the warmer months.

 The weather